dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 4.0.6 fixes a bug with exchange rates coming from fixer.io.
+Version 4.1.0 introduces integration with the WordPress Customizer.

 == Donating ==